-We have audited the New Jersey Symphony Orchestra's ("Organization") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major state program for the year ended June 30, 2016.
+We have audited the New Jersey Symphony Orchestra's ("Organization") compliance with the types of compliance requirements described in the Office of Management and Budget Compliance Supplement and the New Jersey Office of Management and Budget ("NJOMB") Circular Letter 15-08 that could have a direct and material effect on the Organization's major state program for the year ended June 30, 2017.
 The Organization's major state program is identified in the summary of the auditors' results section of the accompanying schedule of findings and questioned costs.